By Viraj Bhagat

 One of the most commonly asked questions is: How much do algorithmic traders make?

-As this chart explains, there exist a variety of roles for multiple businesses and companies, depending on the type of knowledge and skills you possess.
+There exist a variety of roles for multiple businesses and companies, depending on the type of knowledge and skills you possess.
+QuantInsti’s career cell shares these numbers on the QuantInsti website, stating job opportunities & salary packages bagged by the participants of their algo trading course.

 - with different job roles and cadres